Jordon Dizon

-Jordon Dizon (born January 16, 1986) is a retired American football linebacker who currently serves as a National Scout for the Philadelphia Eagles of the National Football League.
-He last played for the Detroit Lions of the National Football League (NFL).
-Dizon played college football for the University of Colorado, and was recognized as a consensus All-American.
-The Detroit Lions selected him in the second round of the 2008 NFL Draft, and he played for the Lions for two seasons.
-He suffered a severe knee injury in 2010, which ended his career.
+Jordon Dizon (born January 16, 1986) is an American professional football executive and former linebacker who currently serves as the director of pro personnel for the Denver Broncos of the National Football League (NFL).
+Dizon played college football for the Colorado Buffaloes, earning consensus All-American honors in 2007.
+The Detroit Lions selected him in the second round of the 2008 NFL draft, and he played for the Lions for two seasons before suffering a severe knee injury in 2010, which ended his career.
+Post-retirement, he has worked as an executive for the Broncos and the Philadelphia Eagles, winning the Super Bowl with both teams.